Note: This article first appeared in Fast Company. I am pleased to have co-authored with TED Books Author Damon Brown.

 The first breed of work platforms was built around sourcing solutions to projects.
 The metrics for succeeding with such platforms was built around the “Just get the job done!” motto.

-A new, emerging breed of work platforms is shifting the focus from the task focused to the creator, portfolio-focused approach.
-While oDesk and Elance currently power a growing freelancer economy, we believe that the future of creative freelancing lies with portfolio-centric platforms that allow users to gather reputation through peer reviews.
+A new, emerging breed of work platforms is shifting the focus from the task-focused to the creator, portfolio-focused approach.
+While Upwork and Elance currently power a growing freelancer economy, we believe that the future of creative freelancing lies with portfolio-centric platforms that allow users to gather reputation through peer reviews.

 Here are four overriding principles to take advantage of the Creator Web: